Updated September 2020

 11. What mental health services are available?

-Virginia also contracts with several providers to provide adoption-competent mental health assessment and consultations for children who have been adopted.
-For the name of these providers, parents should contact Lyndell Lewis at 804-726-7531 or email@example.com.
+Virginia also contracts with several agencies to provide adoption-competent mental health assessments and consultations for children who have been adopted.
+For the name of these providers, parents should contact Alisa Foley at 804-726-7572 or email@example.com.

 12. In Virginia, what nonrecurring adoption expenses directly related to the finalization of an adoption may be reimbursed?